Grahamstown Cathedral Choir, and Makana Choir School

-Dr Bethke is to be succeeded by Mr Cameron Luke, an experienced church organist from Cheltenham, UK, who will be arriving later in 2017.
-Until he arrives the choir is being trained and conducted by the Choir Intern, Khutlwano Kepadisa, known as Kepa.
+Until the arrival of Cameron Luke the choir is being trained and conducted by the Choir Intern, Khutlwano Kepadisa, known as Kepa.

 Belonging to the Cathedral Choir exposes the young people to singing an extensive repertoire at a professional level.
 The Choir is becoming better known through concerts, and through singing during the National Arts Festival.
 Listen to the Cathedral Choir singing part of the Magnificat in G by Andrew-John Bethke at a Choral Evensong in the 2016 Arts Festival.